BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Based on what I've encountered and also observed in my own life, I lean toward believing in constructivism.

 Certainly, this form of relativism raises several pressing issues.
 For instance, how can we justify the actions of individuals whose worldviews may vastly differ from our own?
-Additionally, how can international bodies like the United Nations apply pressure on nations that violate human rights if their value systems diverge significantly from ours?
+Additionally, how can international bodies like the United Nations apply pressure on nations that violate human rights if their value systems diverge significantly from a Western dominated notion of values?
+Richard Rorty has an intreresting take on that question.
+If we want universal acceptance of and respect for human rights, we shouldn't try to argue about it.
+We shouldn't attempt to work out rational justifications of human rights, or arguments that will convince people that human rights are a good thing.
+Instead, according to Rorty, we would achieve better results if we try to influence people's feelings instead of their minds---philosophy as poetry {% cite rorty:2016 %}!
+This approach to human rights doesn’t justifying human rights in an abstract and philosophical way---something which according to Rorty isn’t possible anyway.
+In a sense, Rorty suggest that, instead of arguing rationally against mythologies, we should imagine, construct and present better ones.
+He does not believe in a second enlightenment---in which logic and rationality will triumph over evil.
-Nonetheless, it's worth noting that similar challenges emerge when we consider the concept of *free will*, which is itself a highly contentious notion, compare for example {% cite sapolsky:2023 %}.
+It is worth noting that similar challenges and questions arise when we consider the concept of *free will*, which is itself a highly contentious notion, compare for example {% cite sapolsky:2023 %}.

-In a world with no singular perspective, multiple viewpoints coexist, each with its inherent blind spots.
+In a world with no singular perspective there are multiple viewpoints coexisting and each has its inherent blind spots.
-This principle applies to any observing system, whether it's a psychological system, like the human mind, or a social system.
+According to Luhmann, this principle applies to any observing system, whether it's a psychological system, like the human mind, or a social system.
 The diversity of perspectives inherently limits each view, preventing it from fully encompassing all facets of a situation or concept.
 This inherent limitation in observation highlights the intricate and multifaceted nature of comprehending and interpreting the world around us.